 A new law (AB 2188 - GC 12954) will prohibit employers from discriminating against hiring, or terminating, a person who has tested positive for non-psychoactive cannabis metabolites in their urine, hair, or bodily fluids.
-It also allows employees who have experienced discrimination on the basis of testing positive for non-psychoactive cannabis metabolites to institute a civil action for damages and other relief against their employers.
+It allows workers who have experienced discrimination to institute a civil action for damages and other relief against employers.

 The law does not interfere with employers' right to maintain a drug-free workplace.
+Employees may not be impaired on the job under the law.
+It allows for:

-It allows for other kinds of tests that can indicate actual impairment on the job, such as computer-based performance tests, and chemical tests for active THC in oral fluid or blood that are a better indicator of recent use.
+- urine and hair tests that do not detect marijuana, only other drugs; - other kinds of tests that can indicate actual impairment on the job, such as computer-based performance tests; or

+• chemical tests for active THC (tetrahydrocannabinol, the main psychoactive ingredient in cannabis) in oral fluid, breath or blood.

-Pre-employment and post-accident testing can still take place, provided the tests detect active THC and not its inactive metabolites.
-Many major drug testing providers are offering oral swab tests, which are less invasive than urine or hair tests, for employers who chose to continue testing for cannabis use.
+Pre-employment and post-accident drug testing can still take place, provided the tests do not look for cannabis, or detect only active THC and not its inactive metabolites.
+Drug-testing providers are offering urine and hair tests that do not detect cannabis.
+Employers who chose to continue testing for cannabis use can switch to oral swab or breathalyzer tests, which are less invasive than urine or hair tests and are a better indicator of recent use, while still not measuring impairment.

 EXEMPTIONS AND FEDERAL OBLIGATIONS Not protected by the law are workers in the building and construction trades.